(MIG-CPD)

 1. Introduction

-1.1 This Central Practice Direction applies nationally from 1 September 2021 to all migration proceedings commenced in the Federal Circuit and Family Court of Australia (the Court).
+1.1 This Central Practice Direction applies nationally from 1 September 2021 to all migration proceedings commenced in the Federal Circuit and Family Court of Australia (Division 2) (the Court).
 This Central Practice Direction does not otherwise apply to general federal law proceedings.

 1.2 This Central Practice Direction is to be read together with: